 - 4.6.1 Efficient Use of Land: In order to make efficient use of the limited land base in Canmore, redevelopment shall allow for a significant increase in the intensity of use within the site.
 This increase would gradually occur as existing low-density mobile homes and campsite uses are replaced with new forms of residential and commercial development over a minimum 15-year phased redevelopment. - 4.6.2 Mixed Uses: The future development of the Restwell lands shall include a mix of uses including residential, commercial and open space components.
 The plan should maximize the area's potential relative to the Downtown. - 4.6.3 Focal Point: A neighbourhood focal point shall be incorporated into the plan generally as represented by the Village Square feature shown on the Concept Plan Figure 3.
 This activity point should incorporate residential, commercial and a public open space or community component.
 The road network and trail system should provide convenient access to this node. - 4.6.4 Building Massing: As a general policy, lower, less dense development shall be located adjacent to the creeks with increased density including apartment style housing and taller buildings in the central part of the site. - 4.6.5 Building Height: Detailed Building height regulations will be established at the Land Use Redesignation Stage.
-However, in the central part of the site or core area, building height shall not exceed 41⁄2 storeys.
-Adjacent to Spring Creek and Policeman's Creek building height shall not exceed 21⁄2 storeys generally as illustrated on Figure 3.
+However, in the central part of the site or core area, building height shall not exceed 4 storeys.
+Adjacent to Spring Creek and Policeman's Creek building height shall not exceed 21⁄2 storeys generally, except for the Hotel Commercial areas which may exceed this height as illustrated in Figure 3.
 Maximum building height shall be measured from an approved site-regrading plan.
-Where the Development Authority is satisfied that the architectural integrity of a building would be enhanced, variances may be granted through provisions established in the Town of Canmore Land Use Bylaw.
+Where the Development Authority is satisfied that the architectural integrity of a building would be enhanced, variances may be granted through the provisions established in the Town of Canmore Land Use Bylaw.
+[2015-17]